slb4j/slb4j/README.md

 #### Async logging

-The file handlers already use **pre-allocated buffers** to reduce lock contention in multi-threaded environments.
-Even async loggers will hit a throughput limit determined by the I/O system and must either block or drop messages.
+The file handlers already are quite performant (generally on par with Log4J and Logback or slightly faster).
+I have experimented with two different async implementations but am undecided if it's worth implementing as quite some overhead is added and will only benefit when really large amounts of messages are logged (on my system: > 500,000 messages per second).

-You can configure SLB4J to flush only messages with level INFO or higher.
-Messages below that level are buffered and written once the buffer is full or a high-priority message triggers a flush.
+If it is acceptable to loose some trace and debug level messages in case of a sudden system outage, you can configure SLB4J to only flush messages with level INFO or higher.
+Messages below that level will then be buffered and written out once the buffer is full or a higher-priority message triggers a flush.
+This can drastically improve performance without using async logging.